-Because all of these are members of the cabbage family they make wonderful kraut.
-But there are a few things to consider when making kraut from them:
+Kale, collards, mustard and turnip greens--all these leafy greens are delicious fresh, lightly steamed, or cooked.
+Because all of these are members of the cabbage family they also make wonderful kraut.
+But there are a few things to consider:

-- Different leafy greens have a different texture to them.
-Collard greens tend to be thicker and tougher, whereas mustard greens can be lighter.
+Different leafy greens have a different texture to them.
+Collard greens tend to be thicker and tougher, while mustard greens can be lighter.
 This can cause varying textures and rates of fermentation.